 Keto Thanksgiving Side Dishes

 Let’s face it.
 At Thanksgiving, the turkey is the easy part.
-Figuring out (and narrowing down) which sides to serve is much harder, especially when there are so many amazing keto ideas to decorate your table.
+Figuring out (and narrowing down) which sides to serve is much harder, especially when there are so many amazing recipe ideas to decorate your table.
 Why stop at just one or two?
 After all, it’s a holiday!

-A note on keto-friendly side dishes: There are many beautiful vegetables in season this time of year.
-It’s important to keep in mind that most winter squash, sweet potatoes, and starchy root vegetables are not keto-friendly as the main ingredient in your side dishes (some can be used in small quantities without increasing the carbohydrate count too much).
+A note on side dishes: There are many beautiful vegetables in season this time of year.
+It’s important to keep in mind that most winter squash, sweet potatoes, carrots and starchy root vegetables are not keto diet-friendly as the main ingredient in your side dishes (some can be used in small quantities without increasing the carbohydrate count too much).
 Always look at the nutrition information and follow what is best for your body.

-Fortunately, there are many delicious vegetables you can use as keto side dishes.
+Fortunately, there are many delicious vegetables you can use as keto sides.
 Most of them are perfectly delicious roasted!
 Great low carb side dish ingredients include roasted radishes, mushrooms, cauliflower, broccoli, kale, collards, Brussel sprouts, eggplant, cabbage, zucchini, asparagus, and green beans.
 Don’t miss these all-star ingredients on your Thanksgiving table.

-This is the keto and paleo gravy I make every year for Thanksgiving.
-It is flourless and thickened with pureed vegetables making it low carb AND easier to make than traditional gravy.
+This is the gravy I make every year for Thanksgiving.
+It is flourless and thickened with pureed vegetables and herbs making it low carb AND easier to make than traditional gravy.

-Sub your favorite keto bread for the paleo cornbread in this stuffing to make it keto-friendly.
-The delicious combination of vegetables, herbs, spices, and pecans in this holiday dressing has made it a staple on my Thanksgiving table for years.
+The ultimate in holiday casseroles!
+Use your favorite keto bread or the keto cornbread in this stuffing to keep it low carb.
+The delicious combination of vegetables, parsley, thyme, spices, and pecans in this holiday dressing has made it a staple on my Thanksgiving table for years.
 My family won't let me make any other stuffing recipe!

 This mashed cauliflower dish will wow all your guests.
 The truffle oil is extra special and “Thanksgiving-worthy.”
-This recipe is the ultimate keto mashed side dish.
+This recipe is the ultimate mashed side dish.
 Cauliflower is rich and so delicious in this low-carb mashed potato alternative.
 Your guests won’t believe it’s a low carb side dish (and even better—it’s SO easy to make)!